 - PGD (preimplantation genetic diagnosis)

-targeted examination of embryos to exclude hereditary disease in the family, where one partner or both are carriers of predisposition of the specific disease
+targeted examination of embryos to exclude hereditary disease in the family, where one partner or both are carriers of the predisposition of the specific disease

 - PGT-A (preimplantation genetic testing of aneuploidy)